-In some of our proofs, we apply the $\empty^\e$ and $\empty^{-\e}$ results to sets multiple times in succession.
-In this section, we describe the outcome of these operations and how the $\empty^\e$ and the $\empty^{-\e}$ operations interact.
+In some of our proofs, we apply the $\empty^\e$ and $\empty^{-\e}$ operations to sets multiple times in succession.
+In this section, we describe how the $\empty^\e$ and the $\empty^{-\e}$ operations interact.
 These considerations turn out to be important because applying $\empty^\e$ followed by $\empty^{-\e}$ to a set (or vice versa) decreases the adversarial loss.
-We prove this statement in Lemma~\ref{lemma:decreaseR_e(A)}, which is the most important conclusion of this subsection.
+We prove this statement in Lemmas~\ref{lemma:to_pcr_set} and~\ref{lemma:decreaseR_e(A)}, which are the central conclusions of this Appendix.

-Our first result describes the result of applying the $\empty^\e$ operation twice, or the $\empty^{-\e}$ operation twice.